DrCoolio/AccumuBot/README.md

 ```
 python
 ```
-into PowerShell and it should return the following result:
+into PowerShell (or whichever you use) and it should return the following result:

 ```
 C:\Users\DrCoolio> python